microchip-pic-avr-examples/pic18f16q20-i3c-multi-protocol-translator-mplab-mcc/README.md

 # I3C Multi-Protocol Translator Using the PIC18F16Q20 Microcontroller

 ## Introduction
-This example showcases how the Improved Inter-Integrated Circuit® (I3C) Target peripheral of the PIC18F16Q20 family serves as a bridge device between the I3C Controller and other devices such as: Inter-Integrated Circuit (I2C), Serial Peripheral Interface (SPI) or Universal Asynchronous Receiver Transmitter (UART).
+This example showcases how the Improved Inter-Integrated Circuit® (I3C) Target peripheral of the PIC18F16Q20 family serves as a bridge device between the I3C Controller and Inter-Integrated Circuit (I2C), Serial Peripheral Interface (SPI) or Universal Asynchronous Receiver Transmitter (UART) based devices.
 Many industries are transitioning from traditional I2C/SPI/UART communication interfaces to a simple, faster, low-power managed I3C protocol.
 When sensor devices communicating over multiple interfaces co-exist on the same bus, it calls for a multi-protocol translator device which connects the I2C/SPI/UART devices to an I3C bus.
-The application example demonstrates the implementation of a I3C multi-protocol translator using PIC1F16Q20 and various client devices.
+The application example demonstrates the implementation of a I3C multi-protocol translator using PIC181F16Q20 and various client devices.

 ## Related Documentation
 - [PIC18F16Q20 Product Page](https://www.microchip.com/product/PIC18F16Q20)